-Since that time, I have focused on writing, reporting for a bilingual, regional Costa Rican newspaper and publishing my first work of fiction, Fertile Soil: Stories of the California Dream, in 2016.
+Since that time, I have focused on creativity and writing, reporting for a bilingual, regional Costa Rican newspaper and publishing my first work of fiction, Fertile Soil: Stories of the California Dream, in 2016.
 I published my debut novel, In This Land of Plenty, in July of 2020.

-In addition to continuing the story of the Castro/Brennan family through the Gold Rush and into the 20th century for a sequel to In This Land of Plenty, I am working on a children's book series featuring tropical jungle and ocean animals.
+In addition to continuing the story of the Castro/Brennan family through the Gold Rush and into the 20th century for a sequel to In This Land of Plenty, I am continuing the children's book series featuring tropical jungle and ocean animals.

 I love to be a creativity cheerleader for friends in the arts, particularly those writing books, and assist as a content and copy editor when needed.
 I serve as a board member and a key strategic planner for a local library, Biblioteca Kitson, in Nosara, Costa Rica.
 In that same community, I support the admirable efforts of Guardianes de la Naturaleza, an environmental education initiative which includes children's books, curriculum materials, teacher training and hands on student projects such as school gardens, composting, recycling and community clean ups.
 When in California, I volunteer at the MEarth Habitat garden supporting their environmental education efforts and cultivating fresh produce for the Monterey County Food Bank.